Wellington Place’s multi-million-pound impact on Yorkshire

-There are now currently over 4,800 employees working at Wellington Place, which is expected to rise to over 11,000 when the new regional Government Hub opens, welcoming HMRC and NHS Digital staff from across the region.
-This building broke the record for the largest ever pre-let in Leeds at 378,000 sq. ft, and the addition of 6,000 civil servants to the development.
+By 2020, the number of employees working at Wellington Place passed 4,800.
+The total is expected to rise to over 11,000 when the new regional Government Hub opens, welcoming HMRC and NHS Digital staff from across the region.

 Once buildings 7, 8 and 4 Wellington Place are fully occupied, a staggering one in 10 jobs in central Leeds will be based at Wellington Place.

 James Dipple, Chief Executive of MEPC, said: “Right from the offset, we were committed to creating something incredibly special in the City Centre of Leeds – a people-first development that was designed in such a way that it actively encouraged its own culture and community.
 We’ve been true to our word as the development has expanded, retaining outdoor spaces, being sustainably minded and looking after our customers.
 We’re now halfway through our masterplan and the results of our hard work and commitment to our beliefs has delivered something we can all be extremely proud of.